Hephthalites: Buddhas of Bamiyan (544–644 CE)

 The central image of the Sun God on his golden chariot is framed by two lateral rows in individuals: Kings and dignitaries mingling with Buddhas and Bodhisattvas.
 One of the personages, standing behind a monk in profile, much be the King of Bamyan.
-He wears a crenalated crown with single crescent and korymbos, a round-neck tunic and a Sasanian headband.
+He wears a crenelated crown with single crescent and korymbos, a round-neck tunic and a Sasanian headband.
 Several of the figures, either royal couples, crowned individuals or richly dressed women, have the characteristic appearance of the Hephthalites of Tokharistan, with belted jackets with a unique lapel of their tunic being folded on the right side, the cropped hair, the hair accessories, their distinctive physionomy and their round beardless faces.
 These figures must represent the donors and potentates who supported the building of the monumental giant Buddha.
 They are gathered around the Seven Buddhas of the past and Maitreya.
 The individuals in this painting are very similar to the individuals depicted in Balalyk Tepe, and they may be related to the Hepthalites.
 They participate "to the artistic tradition of the Hephthalite ruling classes of Tukharestan".

 These murals disappeared with the destruction of the statues by the Taliban in 2001.

 Hephthalite royals on the tombs of Sogdian traders

-The Tomb of Wirkak is the tomb of a 6th century Sogdian trader established in China, and discovered in Xi'an.
+The Tomb of Wirkak is the tomb of a 6th-century Sogdian trader established in China, and discovered in Xi'an.
 It seems that depictions of Hephthalite rulers are omnipresent in the pictorial decorations of the tomb, as royal figures with elaborate Sasanian-type crowns appearing in their palaces, nomadic yurts or while hunting.
 Hephthalites rulers are shown short-haired, wearing tunics, and are often depicted together with their female consort.
 The Sogdian trader Wirkak may therefore have primarily dealt with the Hephthalites during his young years (he was around 60 when the Hephthalites were finally destroyed by the alliance of the Sasanians and the Turks between 556 and 560 CE).
 The Hephthalites also appear in four panels of the Miho funerary couch (c.570 CE) with somewhat caricatural features, and characteristics of vassals to the Turks.
 On the contrary, the depictions in the tombs of later Sogdian traders, such as the Tomb of An Jia (who was 24 years younger than Wirwak), already show the omnipresence of the Turks of the First Turkic Khaganate, who were probably his main trading partners during his active life.